Short Form Services Agreement

-- 6.1 If Customer is purchasing the Ubuntu Advantage Services directly from Canonical, Customer will pay the Fees at the time of Customer's Order.
-If Customer is purchasing the BootStack Services directly from Canonical, Customer will pay the Fees monthly, in advance, in accordance with the BootStack services description and the Order.
+- 6.1 If Customer is purchasing Ubuntu Advantage Services directly from Canonical, Customer will pay the Fees at the time of Customer's Order.
+If Customer is purchasing BootStack Services directly from Canonical, Customer will pay the Fees monthly, in arrears, in accordance with the Order.
 If Customer is purchasing Services through Canonical's reseller, Customer shall pay the Fees in accordance with the reseller's process and the terms of this Clause 6 will not otherwise apply.

 7. Warranty disclaimer